davisdude/mlib/README.md

   - `c2x`, `c2y`: Numbers.
 The x and y coordinate of the second circle.
   - `radius2`: Number.
 The radius of the second circle.
 - Returns:
   - `intersections`: Table.
-A table that contains the type and where the circle collide.
-See the [specs](https://github.com/davisdude/mlib/blob/master/spec.lua#L503) for more.
+A table that contains the type and where the circle collides.
+See the [specs](https://github.com/davisdude/mlib/blob/master/spec.lua#L697) for more.

 #####mlib.circle.getCircumference
 - Returns the circumference of a circle.